root-project/root/docbook/users-guide/Geometry.md

     case each state automatically gets an index that can be retrieved after any state initialization.
 These indices can prove to be quite useful for being able to keep track of the navigation history and force certain states.
-Let’s illustrate how this works with a simple
+Let's illustrate how this works with a simple
     example:

 -   Suppose we have a simple geometry with a volume B positioned twice